Adhithya03/Adhithya03/README.md

 ### Hi there, I'm Adhithya 👋

-## On-going Projects
+## Projects
-- Building hydroelectric power plant simulator with Godot game engine.
-- Resources for electrical enginners: https://airgapflux.in
+- Resources for Electrical Engineers: [airgapflux.in](https://airgapflux.in)

+### Coming Soon
+- A Hydropower Plant Simulator featuring an accurate synchronous machine and governor model.
+The simulator aims to teach generator synchronization with the national grid.